Clearwater River (British Columbia): Fishing

 The Clearwater River supports Kokanee, Chinook salmon, Coho salmon, Sockeye salmon, Rainbow trout, Dolly varden and Mountain white fish.
 Several thousand Chinook, 200 Sockeye and 500 Coho spawn in the river.

 Baileys Chute is a good place to view the Chinook as they try to leap the falls from mid-August through September.
 They are the largest of the Pacific salmon, weighing from 8 kg to 22 kg.
 Most spawn near The Horseshoe after a life cycle of four to six years.

 The Clearwater River was famous for its fabulous fishing starting in the 1940s.
 The McDiarmid family built four fishing camps along the east bank between Grouse Creek and the Mahood River.
 In 1950, they started construction of Trophies Lodge, named for the fish, as headquarters for this operation.
 During the 1950s and 1960s, they hosted many anglers who came from around the world to experience the Clearwater.
 The guestbook for Trophies Lodge contains distinguished names such as Vanderbilts, DuPonts, H.R.
 MacMillan (who came twice a year), and even semi-royalty in the person of Wallis Simpson.
 According to Mac McDiarmid, the proprietor, fish up to four pounds were always thrown back.
 After the Clearwater River Road was built along the west bank, the river became easily accessible and was quickly fished out.
 The McDiarmids closed Trophies Lodge and their fishing camps in 1970.

 The Clearwater River remained almost devoid of fish for the next 30 years.
 An assessment in 1992 showed that the river downstream from the Mahood confluence had far fewer fish than upstream, proving the serious effect of the Clearwater River Road.
 In 1994, new regulations came into effect which called for catch and release, a bait ban, a single barbless hook, and no fishing prior to July 15 each year.
-Another 10 years passed before the fishing improved, but in 2010 the regulations were still being enforced.
+Another 10 years passed before the fishing improved and the regulations were relaxed a little around 2015.
 These rules apply only to the Clearwater River downstream from Clearwater Lake.

 Boating

-Whitewater rafting is offered by three companies.
-Interior Whitewater Expeditions has been on the river for over 20 years and has trips on several sections including Sabre Tooth Rapids and Granite Canyon.
-Liquid Lifestyles offers Whitewater Raft Trips on all three canyons on the Clearwater River along with whitewater kayaking lessons for all levels of expertise.
-Riverside Adventures operates in Granite Canyon downstream from The Kettle.
+Whitewater rafting is offered by three companies, all operating in Granite Canyon since the Clearwater River Road washout in 2020 has prevented access to the river further upstream.
+Interior Whitewater Expeditions has been on the river for over 25 years.
+Other companies are Liquid Lifestyles and Riverside Adventures.